 Straight Teeth Direct vs Straight My Teeth

-Another company that’s recently started offering remote orthodontics is Straight My Teeth.
+Another well-established remote orthodontics company in the UK is Straight My Teeth.
 Their prices are much lower than either Smile Direct Club or Straight Teeth Direct, at £999 for a course of treatment.
 With a money-back guarantee if your impressions show that you’re not eligible for their aligners, there’s no financial risk to giving Straight My Teeth a try.
-You can take their free online assessment here to see if you're a good candidate for these aligners, or read our full review of Straight My Teeth.

 Straight Teeth Direct is one of the more experienced companies when it comes to teledentistry in the UK.
 Their process is refined, the impressions kit they send you is well organised, and the app is well designed and accessible.
-The Straight Teeth Direct cost lands in the middle of the market but their positive reviews make them good value.
+The Straight Teeth Direct price lands in the middle of the market but their positive reviews make them good value.

 One downside is that the Maintainer Plan – which seems the only way to get replacement retainers after your treatment – is a long-term subscription cost.
 However, it works out about the same price as replacing your retainers twice a year with other competing companies.